xwal/awesome-stars/topics.md

 ## typescript

+- [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [SylarLong/react-iztro](https://github.com/SylarLong/react-iztro) - ⭐A react component based on iztro to generate an astrolabe of Zi Wei Dou Shu. 基于iztro实现的紫微斗数星盘React组件。
 - [wangdoc/typescript-tutorial](https://github.com/wangdoc/typescript-tutorial) - TypeScript 教程